Wasps0/Wasps0.github.io/docs/tools.md

 ## D2stats and Loot Filter

-D2stats is a stat reader double with loot filter here is the [thread](https://forum.median-xl.com/viewtopic.php?f=4&t=3702) about it
+D2stats is a stat reader doubled with loot filter here is the [thread](https://forum.median-xl.com/viewtopic.php?f=4&t=3702) about it
 ***Allowed online***

 ## Speed Calculator